richardhbtz/soundcloud-rpc/README.md

 This application uses the Discord Rich Presence API to display the currently playing track on SoundCloud as your Discord status.

+# Installation
+Before installing and running this app, you must have Node.js installed on your machine.
+If you don't have Node.js installed, you can download it from the official website: https://nodejs.org/

 ## Usage

 1. Clone this repository to your local machine.